WHAT TO EXPECT

 Using the wXcked Eye Topology Table

 The wXcked Eye Topology Table provides users with an alternative way of viewing how data flows in and out of their cloudSwXtch.
-Instead of a Topology view with nodes and steam links, the table organizes streams and channels in tree view where they can easily see the origin of the data flow and how it moves through different components.
+Instead of a Topology view with nodes and stream links, the table organizes streams and channels in a tree view, where they can easily see the origin of the data flow and how it moves through different components.
 This gives users a more focused look into a single stream or channel.

 Streams

-Each item in the stream list can be expanded to reveal a tree level view of the data flowing through the various components.
-The JPEG XS UHD stream is expanded to show how data flows through the various cloudSwXtch components.
-Starting from the producer, the stream moves through the cloudSwXtch Bridge up into the cloudSwXtch, where it feeds the stream into a multiviewer and Tachyon Live endpoints.
+Each item in the stream list can be expanded to reveal a tree-level view of the data flowing through the various components.
+The stream called H.264_Stream is expanded to show how data flows through the various cloudSwXtch components.
+Starting from the producer 4, the stream moves through the cloudSwXtch, where the stream fans out into multiple endpoints.

 Selecting the Topology button next to the component name will reveal a visualization similar to the Topology graph up until that point.